-2007 Accomplishment/Action: During the 2007 Program Year, the City of Lancaster continued its regional efforts of meeting the ongoing needs of the homeless through the regional Antelope Valley Homeless Coalition.
+2008 Accomplishment/Action: During the 2008 Program Year, the City of Lancaster continued its regional efforts of meeting the ongoing needs of the homeless through the regional Antelope Valley Homeless Coalition.
 The Coalition remained focused on exploring transitional housing opportunities in the Antelope Valley as well as on identifying additional funding sources, partners, and property availability for future transitional housing, especially for families.

-2007 Accomplishment/Action: Transitional family units have been a high priority for the City and area homeless service providers for many years.
+2008 Accomplishment/Action: Transitional family units have been a high priority for the City and area homeless service providers for many years.
 The Lancaster Community Shelter had only two family units and demands for family shelter far exceeded capacity.
 In February 2007, the City of Lancaster, in cooperation with Catholic Charities, received \$1 million in funding from the County of Los Angeles for the construction of 14 additional transitional housing units for families at the Lancaster Community Shelter site.
 The bid was awarded for the project in February of 2008 and construction began that same month.
-Construction will be complete and the units ready for service in the summer of 2008.
+Construction was complete in the fall of 2008 and a notice of completion was approved by the Lancaster City Council on November 12, 2008.

-2007 Accomplishment/Action: In May of 2007, a Homeless Needs Assessment was proposed and accepted to identify the many unique characteristics fundamental to Lancaster that are not adequately represented in the larger studies.
+2008 Accomplishment/Action: In May of 2007, a Homeless Needs Assessment was proposed and accepted to identify the many unique characteristics fundamental to Lancaster that is not adequately represented in the larger studies.
 This study along with the Los Angeles Homeless Services Authority's findings will promote a deeper understanding of homelessness in the community, such as whom they are, where they come from, where they concentrate, and how best to address the problem.
 The assessment will identify the short-comings and gaps and be a continual and inherent tool in Lancaster's proactive approach in addressing homelessness within the community.

 In January 2005, the Los Angeles Homeless Services Authority (LAHSA) conducted the first-ever countywide census of the area's homeless as part of a U.S. Department of Housing and Urban Development mandated initiative to find ways to provide better services and to track progress of outreach programs for the homeless.
 In 2007, LAHSA conducted a follow-up study and released an updated report that included a street count of homeless individuals and families along with counts from area homeless shelters and institutions housing the homeless.
+In Program Year 2008, the Los Angeles Homeless Services Authority (LAHSA) conducted a countywide census of the area's homeless as part of a U.S. Department of Housing and Urban Development mandated initiative to find ways to provide better services and to track progress of outreach programs for the homeless.

 In 2007, LAHSA released its findings in a 268-page report on the homeless population in Los Angeles County.
 The report showed that the number of homeless on any one night (point-in-time) in the Antelope Valley (Service Provider Area 1) was 1,815, a 49% decrease, and the annual projection for one year as 7,875, a 10% increase.
-A map of SPA 1 and demographic breakdown of census data for both point-in-time and annual projections are provided in Exhibit 511.
+A map of SPA 1 and demographic breakdown of census data for both point-in-time and annual projections are provided in Exhibit 11.